 Whether you are planning an open adoption, a private or closed adoption, or you are a grandparent looking to adopt your grandchild, the Columbia South Carolina Adoption Lawyers at the Strom Law Firm can help guide you through the entire process.
 Sometimes adoption law can be challenging.
 You must have an Adoption Lawyer on your side that understands the system.
-Our Columbia South Carolina Adoption Lawyers will handle everything including all the documentation and the termination of parental rights.
+Our Columbia South Carolina Adoption Lawyers will handle everything, including all the documentation and the termination of parental rights.
 Give us a call today to schedule your consultation.

 South Carolina Adoption Law

 Any resident of South Carolina can petition the court for adoption.
 These cases are usually handled by an SC Divorce Lawyer.
 While children will only be placed in homes with South Carolina residents, there is an exception to the rule, as in the case of special needs children.
 In those cases, children are usually placed with a relative.
 There are two main types of adoption in South Carolina, open and closed adoptions.

 Open Adoptions in South Carolina

 Open adoptions allow the birth mother to keep in touch with their biological son or daughter, even though the child has been adopted and/or all of their parental rights have been terminated.
 Open adoptions have become increasingly more popular over the last few years.
 In an open adoption, families are able to know the biological background.
 As a result, parents will have a detailed medical history for the child they are about to adopt.
-Open adoptions also allow the adoptive parents to be involved in pregnancy process.
+Open adoptions also allow the adoptive parents to be involved in the pregnancy process.
 If desired, the child can even stay in touch with the birth mother after the process has completed.